Why Sector Specialism Matters in Executive Search

-The concept of sector specialism is at the heart of headhunting.
+Sector specialism is one of the most important factors in executive search.
 Whether you are working with a large, multi-sector headhunting firm or a smaller boutique firm, working with headhunters who have deep experience in your sector can make a huge difference to the quality of candidate that you hire.

 Identifying the sector specialism of smaller headhunting firms is usually much easier.
 Indeed these firms are usually defined by their sector specialism – usually narrowly operating in a defined sector and using that specialism to differentiate against bigger firms.
 They are the bespoke tailor competing with the larger department store.
 Whichever sector your business is in, there will likely be smaller, specialist headhunting firms with deep experience in your space.